Make money, do good: women and young invest with purpose

 UBS clients also invested $325 million in the Rise Fund, which counts Irish rock star Bono among its co-founders and aims to achieve “measurable, positive social and environmental outcomes alongside competitive financial returns.”

-Investments are changing partly because the economy is more transparent, said Barrow.
+Investments are changing partly because the economy is more transparent, said Gifford.

 He cited photos showing clothing labels in the rubble of the collapsed Rana Plaza factory, which killed 1,100 workers in Bangladesh in 2013, as an example.